domonkoss/ceudsd/seminar/4-nosql/README.md

 SELECT *  FROM h2o_feet WHERE location = 'santa_monica'
 ```

+#### Advanced Data Exploration

-Now a more advanced SELECT using time:
+Now a more complicated SELECT using aggregation:

 ```
 SELECT COUNT(water_level)